Elementary School That Is Anything But Elementary

 Electives Start In Third Grade

-To introduce third graders to middle school students to possible hobbies and help them develop life skills, Seashore also offers an elective program.
-Each marking period boys and girls can choose classes that interest them including Chopped Challenge Jr., Ceramics, Mosaics, Yogacize, Zumba, Pitchers and Catchers, Swimming, Photography, Cupcake Wars and more.
+To introduce students to possible hobbies and develop life skills, Seashore offers an elective program starting in third grade.
+Each marking period boys and girls can choose classes that interest them including Chopped Challenge Jr., Ceramics, Mosaics, Yogacize, Zumba, Pitchers and Catchers, Swimming, Games On, Photography, Cupcake Wars and more.

 Award-Winning Seashore Student Views

-Starting in fourth grade, students join middle school students for a journalism class where they find their voice and are taught to report the news for Seashore Student Views.
+Beginning in fourth grade, children take Intro To Journalism, where are taught to report the news for Seashore Student Views.
 They learn how to cover events, write articles, headlines and captions, take photographs; do roving reporter polls and participate in the layout of the student newspaper which has consistently earned Gold Medalist Status, Gold Circles, All-Columbian Honors and even Crown Awards from Columbia University’s Scholastic Press Association.

-BEE Ready Class Expands Vocabulary & Prepares Students For Scripps Spelling Bee
+BEE Ready Class Improves Spelling, Expands Vocabulary & Prepares Students For Scripps Regional Bee

-Fourth graders also take a BEE Ready Class with middle school students.
-Along with fourth to eighth-grade level words, they are introduced to 1150 words from countries of foreign origin, expand their vocabulary by playing word games, sample foods from different countries so they can see how words are spelled on packaging and take part in weekly bees.
-At the end of January, students compete in a school-wide bee for the right to represent Seashore in the Scripps Regional Bee at Monmouth University.
+Fourth through middle school students also participate in a BEE Ready Class.
+Along with grade level lists, they are introduced to 1,150 words from countries of foreign origin, expand vocabulary by playing word games, sample foods from different countries so they can see how words are spelled on packaging and take part in weekly bees.
+At the end of January, students compete in a school-wide bee for the right to represent Seashore in the Scripps Regionals at Monmouth University.
 Fourth graders do well in this program.
-Several years ago, a fourth grader was the runner up in the school bee, and in 2018, a fourth grader won the school bee and reclaimed her right to compete again as a fifth grader in 2019.
+Several years ago, a fourth grader was the runner up to the eighth-grade valedictorian in the school bee, and in 2018, a fourth grader won the school bee and reclaimed her right to compete again as a fifth grader in 2019.

 Science Olympiad Puts Fourth To Sixth Graders Full STEAM Ahead

-In addition, fourth graders are introduced to STEAM principles and processes for Science Olympiad.
-Partnered with fifth and sixth graders, they are taught the skills needed for a day of timed-trials that test their ability to stay cool under pressure as they compete with students from other schools to build a barge that can support the most weight, develop a recyclable and sustainable container that can keep an ice cube from melting, design a mechanism to drop an egg from a 14′ ladder to hit a target without having it break, build the tallest tower using nothing but mini marshmallows and toothpicks, identify mystery powders, determine water levels needed to play My Country Tis Of Thee and more.
+In addition, fourth graders are introduced to STEAM principles and processes needed for Science Olympiad.
+Partnered with fifth and sixth graders, they compete in a day of timed-trials that test their ability to stay cool under pressure as they go up against students from other schools to build a barge that can support the most weight, develop a recyclable and sustainable container that can keep an ice cube from melting, design a mechanism to drop an egg from a 14′ ladder to hit a target without having it break, build the tallest tower using nothing but mini marshmallows and toothpicks, identify mystery powders, determine water levels needed to play My Country Tis Of Thee and more.
+On February 23, 2019, students won gold in two categories and brought home 12 medals in five events, setting the Seashore Science Olympiad record.
+One of our fourth graders (working with a fifth grader) took first place in the Mini Marshmallow Tower — building a structure so higher it towered over the competition.

 Performing Arts Program “On Broadway”